 GB Snowsport (GBS) is the National Governing Body for Skiing and Snowboarding in the United Kingdom.
+As the National Governing body, GBS issues licences to all athletes who represent GB.
 GBS manages the elite British teams, both Olympic and Paralympic, and the development pathway for those elite teams.
 This includes employing coaching and support staff, and managing all travel and associated logistics for training camps and competitions around the world.
-The company also actively promotes the athletes and their snow sports disciplines in the UK, including arranging sponsorship and associated media coverage.
+The Company also actively promotes the athletes and their snow sports disciplines in the UK, including arranging sponsorship and associated media coverage.